Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

 ### Element Type

-Specify the [element type](/mapping/element-types) where you want to import your API content.
+Specify the element type where you want to import your API content.
+For more information on Mapping your element types, please refer to the FeedMe documentation.

 ### Use API from front end